illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

 ## Deliverables

-* Monday Lab live presentation and critiques are due 8:35am February 27th
+* All presentations and critiques are due 10:00am February 26th
-* Wednesday Lab presentation and critiques are due 8:35am March 1st
-* Online section recorded presentation and critiques due at 10 AM Friday March 3rd

 ### Individual Deliverables